What Is A Stomach Ulcer?

 In a whole, it’s a good idea to consume a diet with lots of fruits and fiber and vegetables

-If you suspect you have a stomach ulcer, see your doctor.
+If you suspect you have a stomach ulcer, see your doctor right away.
 The both of you can discuss your signs and symptoms and treatment options.
 It’s imperative to get a stomach ulcer treated on time because without treatment, ulcers and H. pylori can cause:

 Perforation:This happens when the ulcer creates a hole in the wall of the digestive tract.